apollographql/apollo/graph-manager-docs/source/setup-analytics.md

 description: Understand your graph's performance with detailed metrics
 ---

-Apollo Graph Manager can ingest operation **traces** from your GraphQL server to provide detailed performance metrics for your data graph.
+Apollo Graph Manager can ingest operation **traces** from your GraphQL server to provide performance metrics for your data graph.
 A trace corresponds to the execution of a single GraphQL operation, including a breakdown of the timing and error information for each field that's resolved as part of the operation.

 Trace reporting enables you to visualize: